Learn how alerts work, examine, and organize them.

 1. Click the ellipsis icon to the left for a menu.

-2. Click the chart icon next to the status for alert details.
+2. Click the chart icon under the State column for alert details.
 If the alert is firing, click to examine the alert in Alert Viewer.

 3. View the alert condition and points.